tusharsgh/weather-app/README.md

-# Getting Started with Create React App
+# Weather Application

 This Weather App provides real-time weather information using the OpenWeather API.
-To get started, follow the steps below.

 ## Features